efagioli01/Object-Relational-Mapping-E-Commerce-Back-End/README.md

 ## Assignemnt

-For the thirnteenth homework assignment in week thirteen of UNH Full-Stack Coding Bootcamp I was to modify starter code to configure a working Express.js API to use Sequelize to interact with a MySQL database.
+For the thirteenth homework assignment in week thirteen of UNH Full-Stack Coding Bootcamp I was to modify starter code to configure a working Express.js API to use Sequelize to interact with a MySQL database.

 ## Description
 ```